delira-dev/delira/README.md

 ## Introduction
 Delira was developed as a deep learning framework for medical images such as CT or MRI.
 Currently, it works on arbitrary data (based on [NumPy](http://www.numpy.org/)).

-Based on [PyTorch](https://pytorch.org), [batchgenerators](https://github.com/MIC-DKFZ/batchgenerators) and [trixi](https://github.com/MIC-DKFZ/trixi) it provides a framework for
+Based on [batchgenerators](https://github.com/MIC-DKFZ/batchgenerators) and [trixi](https://github.com/MIC-DKFZ/trixi) it provides a framework for
 * Dataset loading
 * Dataset sampling
 * Augmentation (multi-threaded) including 3D images with any number of channels
-* A generic trainer class that implements the training process
+* A generic trainer class that implements the training process for all [backends](#choose-backend)
 * Already implemented [models](delira/models) used in medical image processing and exemplaric implementations of most used models in general (like Resnet)
 * Web-based monitoring using [Visdom](https://github.com/facebookresearch/visdom)
 * Model save and load functions